 You see, that buoy that we are circling, has a long cable that goes to an anchor at the bottom of the channel.
 It’s not going anywhere, but then, neither are we.
 To sail away from this buoy means going into the open sea where we can’t make out where the next buoy is.
 Ok, I’ve skipped to another analogy.
 Hey, this is my blog, deal with it!
 I need word pictures to make sense of my thoughts.
 I’m sick of the buoy that I am circling, but like a band-aid, it’s gonna’ hurt to rip it off and leave.

 What to do when there is no clear direction.

 If you have been living with this band-aid way too long or circling this buoy so long that you’ve begun to talk to it and gave it a name, then it’s time to make the change.
 Rarely do we make changes so radical that we can’t retrace our steps if it is a bad decision.
 If this is the case, then why do we delay?
 It’s what I call the band-aid pain aversion syndrome.
 You know that there ARE changes that you could make today so that tomorrow isn’t a repeat of today, but the question is, will you?
 Even if there is no real clear direction, after a while, we have to have faith that some action is better than none.

-There is a whole ocean out there with different lands to explore.
+There is a whole ocean out there with different lands to explore!
 Can looking at the same old life buoy be that pleasant compared to the mysteries of what life has to offer?
-You know that no decision IS a decision.
+Deep inside, you know that NO decision IS a decision.